First administrator setup

 }The session is now stored in cookies.txt.
 All subsequent authentication requests will use this session cookie automatically.

-Save the user.id value (usr_abc123 in this example)—you'll need it for the KYC profile step later.
+Save the user.id value, such as usr_abc123.
+You need it for the KYC profile step later.
 You can also retrieve your user information at any time using:

 curl -X GET "https://your-platform.example.com/api/user/me" \